-What Is Schema and How Can It Help Your MSP’s SEO?
+What Is Schema Data and How Can It Help Your MSP Marketing?

 There are three basic forms of SEO—Technical SEO, On-Page SEO, and Off-Page SEO.
 On-page SEO is the content you create to solve people’s problems.
 Off-Page SEO are things you are doing outside of your website to increase your visibility.
 Technical SEO are the things you do in the “backend” of the website, and while not as prominent as the content, it is just as important.
 Schema Markup (Structured Data) should be part of your technical SEO, as it can provide your MSP website the visibility it needs to stand out from the competition.